Mien (lake)

 Mien is a lake in southern Sweden, 12 km (7.5 mi) southwest of the town of Tingsryd.
-The lake is formed within a meteorite crater.
+The lake lies within a meteorite crater.

 The eroded crater is marked by a 5.5-km (3.4-mi) diameter circular lake (Lake Mien).

 The original crater rim is estimated to have been about 9 km in diameter before erosion.

 Its age is estimated to be 121.0 ± 2.3 million years (Early Cretaceous).